galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > #### Read distribution across features
 >
 > With RNA-Seq data, we expect most reads to map to exons rather than introns or intergenic regions.
-Before going further in counting and differential expression analysis, it may be interesting to check the distribution of reads across known gene features (exons, CDS, 5'UTR, 3'UTR, introns, intergenic regions).
+Before going further in counting and differential expression analysis, it may be interesting to check the distribution of reads across known gene features (exons, CDS, 5' UTR, 3' UTR, introns, intergenic regions).
 For example, a high number of reads mapping to intergenic regions may indicate the presence of DNA contamination.
 >
 > Here we will use the **Read Distribution** tool from the RSeQC ({% cite wang2012rseqc %}) tool suite, which uses the annotation file to identify the position of the different gene features.
 >